kow-k/ARDJ-main/README.md

-# Products related to Acceptability Rating Database for Japanese (ARDJ) Project
+# Outcomes of Acceptability Rating Database for Japanese (ARDJ) Project, 2016-

 ## data
 Responses acquired by survey2